 Science has the power to define our future by creating opportunities for a better world and a healthier people.
 It doesn’t just start with scientists, it happens one conversation at a time.
 It certainly takes a village!

-Start your day with “Science Worth Spreading,” a series of powerful, stimulating 7-minute talks from scientists in your own backyard at Oregon State University followed by a mind-bending conversation about science.
-Join us to learn about the discoveries, powerful insights and sustainable science happening at OSU.
-Become part of the conversation and spread the impact and value of science.
+The College of Science hosted “Science Worth Spreading,” a series of powerful, stimulating 7-minute talks from scientists in our own backyard at Oregon State University followed by a mind-bending conversation about science.
+Students, faculty, and community learned about the discoveries, powerful insights and sustainable science happening at OSU at this event, becoming part of the conversation about the impact and value of science.

-We invite you to attend this series of free public talks on Saturday, April 22 from 9:00 – 11:30 a.m. in OSU’s Learning Innovation Center (LinC), room 100, a 600-person, theater-in-the-round smart arena equipped with wrap-around screens.
-The talks get underway at 10 a.m., but join us for complimentary coffee/tea at 9 a.m. and see seven interactive science demonstrations—including the Women in Physics club’s ever-popular hovercraft—by our OMSI Science Communications Fellows.
+The free public talks took place on Saturday, April 22 from 9:00 – 11:30 a.m. in OSU’s Learning Innovation Center (LinC), room 100, a 600-person, theater-in-the-round smart arena equipped with wrap-around screens.
+The atrium was open starting at 9 a.m. for complimentary coffee/tea and the viewing of seven interactive science demonstrations—including the Women in Physics club’s ever-popular hovercraft—by our OMSI Science Communications Fellows.

-Come for the science and stay for free pizza after the event to continue the dialogue in the atrium.
-We welcome scientists, science students and science fans of all ages!
+A free pizza lunch was served after the event to scientists, science students and science fans of all ages.

-Science Worth Spreading is hosted by the College of Science and sponsored by the Oregon Academy of Science and the American Chemical Society.
-Our panel of scientists will discuss topics ranging from science start-ups in Oregon and our warming oceans to influencing policy for better decision making.
+Science Worth Spreading was hosted by the College of Science and sponsored by the Oregon Academy of Science and the American Chemical Society.
+The panel of scientists discussed topics ranging from science start-ups in Oregon and our warming oceans to influencing policy for better decision making.

-Oregon State’s own Terra magazine editor Nick Houtman will emcee the event and lead an interactive panel discussion, and Q&A.
+Oregon State’s own Terra magazine editor Nick Houtman emceed the event and led an interactive panel discussion and Q&A.

 9:00 a.m.
 Coffee/tea/beverages in the atrium